chewymole/cfcGenerator/README.md

     -   CF Service's
     -   CF Bean's

-### Other features:
+### Other features

-These templates are easy to modify to your liking, and you are not limited to using this for ColdFusion, you can use it for any language that you want, just make the new templates and style-sheets.
+These templates are easy to modify to your liking, and you are not limited to using this for any one language, you can use it for any language that you want or multiple languages, just make the new templates and style-sheets.
 See the template guide above.

 ## Languages

 -   Vue 3 with `<script setup>` SFCs
+-   XML/XSL Template designer
+-   ES6 JavaScript
 -   ColdFusion / Lucee backend (CFML)
     -   Taffy.io API for Datasource and Table XML generation (JSON/REST)